LrnzDC3696/.dotfilez/LOG.md

 ### Terminal Checks
 - Check if the paths are correct to the system
 - Check if the colorscheme is correct in tmux > nvim
+- Check if neovim is setup via :checkhealth
 - Check if development packages are installed

 ## Themin